 While lightweight, you won't sacrifice performance coming back down.
 If your goal is to play on bigger lines and sidecountry powder, The Slacker will help you achieve it.

 - Powder Magazine

-We use a slightly thinner base than our other models to shave weight while still providing extreme durability.
-Our sintered Ultra High Molecular Weight (UHMW) Polyethylene is the highest quality base material available built to absorb wax better, slide faster, and last longer.
+We use a 30% thinner base that is 0.2mm thinner than our other J models to shave weight while still providing extreme durability.
+This base is actually thicker than other brand's "light weight" skis to guarantee you have far more durability when charging down.
+In addition our sintered Ultra High Molecular Weight (UHMW) Polyethylene is actually the highest quality base material available built to absorb wax better, slide faster, and last longer.
 Yup!
 Hard, fast and lasts longer... just like your _______ likes.

 Fibers run in 4 directions to maximize energy & strength